nawalchahboune/RecSys-Benchmark/README.md

     cd RecSys-Benchmark/RecBole
     sbatch scripts/run_SASRec.sh

+*Note*:
-*Note*: Remember to update the dataset you want to process in the scripts and associated paths.
+- Remember to update the dataset you want to process in the scripts and associated paths in the dataset config yaml under `RecSys-Benchmark/RecBole/configs/datasets`.
+- Remember to update the checkpoint directory and wandb project name in the general config yaml under `RecSys-Benchmark/RecBole/configs/eval.yaml`.
+- To reproduce experiments on certain GPU device, use argument `gpu_id="0,1"` in the config yaml.
+- To resume experiments from a checkpoint, use argument `resume_path="checkpoint_file_path"` in the config yaml.
+- The model architecture we use can vary between MovieLens and AmazonReview datasets.
+Check the model config yaml under `RecSys-Benchmark/RecBole/configs/models` for more details.

 <!-- -------------------------- -->
 <!-- -------------------------- -->